Industry Trend Comparison

 - Least privilege and minimum necessary principles ensure that a user account cannot gain access to information beyond the scope of the user’s job requirements, even if that account were compromised.
 This limits the total damage that can be done by any single individual.

 - Access controls and regular validation of provisioned access ensures users are appropriately provisioned for their role and that access creep is minimized.
 Access controls requiring strong passwords and multifactor authentication help prevent account takeovers.

 - Zero-trust architecture is a relatively new security concept with a slogan of “never trust, always verify.”
 The core belief of zero trust is that no user, system, network, or service operating outside or even within the security perimeter is implicitly trusted, even if they previously authenticate.
 In simpler terms, acquiring legitimate access to one system or network should never automatically confer access to another without additional validation.
 This security model limits damage that can be done if a single security control fails at any location within an organization’s ecosystem.

 HealthEdge & Cybersecurity

 HealthEdge understands what it means to be a good steward of customer data and we take this responsibility seriously.
 Our teams work around the clock to ensure maturity when it comes to pillars of security.
-Follow us next month when we dive further into cybersecurity for health plans.
+Follow us next month when we dive further into cybersecurity threats in healthcare.